tahyuu/-/README.md

-# How to setup hupai enviroment
+# How to setup license plate enviroment
 hupai project
 ### 1, clone to program to local
 ```